0xbok/ecdsa-vuln-poc/README.md

 This assumes familiarity with Javascript, Solidity and Foundry.

 1. Clone the repository.
 2. Install `yarn` if you haven't.
 Run `yarn` to install npm packages.
-The installed packages willb e used to generate keys and sign messages.
+The installed packages will be used to generate keys and sign messages.
 3. [Install foundry](https://book.getfoundry.sh/getting-started/installation) if you haven't.
 Run `forge install`.
 4. For chapter 1, run `FOUNDRY_PROFILE=ch1 forge test`, and so on.